 In the government policy paper of 2010 to 2015 it states that ‘Playing sport helps to keep people healthy and is good for communities.
 Playing sport at school or in a local club is also the first step to competition at the highest level, which helps improve our reputation as a sporting nation and contributes to economic growth’.

-At St Sebastian’s we recognise the contribution of PE to health, fitness and well-being of all our children.
-We believe that a varied PE curriculum and extra-curricular activities have a positive influence on the concentration, attitude and academic achievement of all our pupils.
+At St Sebastian’s we recognise the contribution of P.E. to health, fitness and well-being of all our children.
+We believe that a varied P.E. curriculum and extra-curricular activities have a positive influence on the concentration, attitude and academic achievement of all our pupils.
+We offer a variety of morning, lunchtime and after-school P.E. clubs across the key stages.
+We also link up with All Hallow’s R.C.
+High School which allows us to provide additional tuition and take part in cluster competitions.

-All Year 4 children have a one hour swimming lesson each week to ensure that the majority of the class can swim at least 25 yards.
+All Year 4 children have a one hour swimming lesson each week to ensure that all children can swim at least 25 metres.

 St Sebastian's funding allocations: